 How to grow nectarines from seed:

-First step: Get out the hammer.
+Now, get out the hammer.
 Laying the pits on their “sharp” edge, I carefully tapped them with a hammer to release the almond-like seed without damaging it.

 Kind of like cracking a tough nut.